Kray-G/kinx/docs/Package.md

 [2021/08/07 14:23:42] Generated a command of kxkitty.exe
 ```

-To install the package you want to use, do it with `kip uninstall` command.
+To uninstall the package, do it with `kip uninstall` command.
-Here is the example of uninstall a `typesetting` package.
+Here is the example of uninstall the `typesetting` package.

 ```
 $ kip uninstall typesetting all